-- History and visit the Rue Saint-Jacques in Paris
+- History and visit rue Saint-Jacques in Paris

 History and visit the Rue Saint-Jacques in Paris